HanhNguyen29042005/Data-Science-Internship-Summer-2024/README.md

-# Data Science Internship Summer-2024
 # Overview
 This project analyzes how undergraduate students at Xavier University progress through the CORE curriculum.
 Our goal was to understand patterns in course-taking behavior, identify bottlenecks, and generate insights that can support academic planning, advising, and student success initiatives.
-The analysis explores:
-Summer semester course enrollment patterns
-Transfer credits from high school (AP, dual credit, etc.)
-How CORE completion differs across majors
-Challenges fulfilling language requirements
-Retention and persistence trends
+The analysis explores: Summer semester course enrollment patterns - Transfer credits from high school (AP, dual credit, etc.) - How CORE completion differs across majors - Challenges fulfilling language requirements - Retention and persistence trends - Time-to-completion behaviors - Visualization of key metrics and distributions
-Time-to-completion behaviors
-Visualization of key metrics and distributions